A survival guide for you and your fellow passengers in business class

 At most other international airports we have travelled through, we have been able to access an airport lounge using Lounge Key – we get this from owning a Citi Premier Miles card (amongst many other awesome benefits – frequent flyers in the UAE this is the one I recommend!).

 If you do have a long international flight schedule ahead of you with kids, I strongly recommend joining the likes of Priority Pass for lounge access.
 Yes, they cost, but worth their weight in gold and your youngsters get in for free.

-Not just for business men and women (I’m sure, again, much to their disgust), airport lounges have been our saviour, particularly when travelling with a baby.
-You can find a quiet, cosy place to feed and the staff will happily wash and fill bottles for you which can take the hassle out of worrying over liquids and security checks.
-You can safely charge your electric devices and usually a feed and a drink are included.
+Not just for businessmen and women (I’m sure, again, much to their disgust), airport lounges have been our saviour, particularly when travelling with a baby.
+You can find a quiet, cosy place to feed and the staff will happily wash and fill bottles for you which can take the hassle out of worrying about liquids and security checks.
+You can safely charge your electric devices and usually, a feed and a drink are included.

 Love the idea of business class but feel the benefits are wasted on the kids?
 Have you considered sending your children back to economy as unaccompanied minors while you sit up front?
 Take a moment to contemplate – I’m sure if you’re still at the infant stage your agog at the idea just now, but bare it in mind as a strategy.